Generic Name: olanzapine (oh-LAN-za-peen)

 If OVERDOSE is suspected:

-Olanzapine extended-release is usually handled and stored by a health care provider.
-If you are using olanzapine extended-release at home, store olanzapine extended-release as directed by your pharmacist or health care provider.
-Keep olanzapine extended-release out of the reach of children and away from pets.
+Olanzapine extended-release will be handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about olanzapine extended-release, please talk with your doctor, pharmacist, or other health care provider.